-Although DC Comics is the major comics publisher famous for its Multiverse--multiple versions of their popular characters existing in different iterations--Marvel Comics has long had their own Multiverse as well, and the character at its center most often is everyone’s favorite wall-crawler, Spider-Man.
+Although DC Comics is the major comics publisher famous for its Multiverse–multiple versions of their popular characters existing in different iterations–Marvel Comics has long had their own Multiverse as well, and the character at its center most often is everyone’s favorite wall-crawler, Spider-Man.
 Because of this, it’s no surprise that the upcomingÂ Spider-Man: Into The Spider-Verse film is the first Marvel major media project to really explore the multiple-reality aspect of Marvel Comics lore.
+Spider-Man: Far from Home looks to bring that to the MCU.
 But when did we first realize there even was a whole Spider-Verse with which to play?
-Turns out, there has been one for decades now, even if it’s only been getting serious attention in the past few years.
+Turns out, there has been one for decades now, even if it’s only gotten serious attention in the past few years.

 Images: Marvel Comics